 You don’t have to say goodbye to your old and much-loved suitcase just yet!
 Repurpose it and use it as a planter for your flower plants.

 23. Old drawer

-Or, if you own an old drawer piece that you don’t want to use anymore, you can repurpose them as a planter for your flowers, just like this teal metal drawer.
+If you own an old drawer piece that you no longer want to use, you can use it as a planter for your flowers, just like this teal metal drawer.

 |Related read: How to make planter boxes, everything you need to know|